metricube/pppd_pyhook/README.md

 ## Troubleshooting & Limitations
  - Tested on CentOS6 x86_64 only
- - Uncaught python exceptions do not seem to always get shown in the pppd log file
  - Spurious errors.
 Check if SELinux is enabled.
 It limits greatly what pppd (and hence the python hooks) can do.
 Check the SELinux audit log (/var/log/audit/audit.log)